silent-code/AIDR/README.md

 * Code for training (train.py) and inferencing (predict_camera.py) on the Jetson Nano
 * Example video clips to use for inferencing source
 * A serialized model trained on the sports activity dataset
-* A serialized label file
+* A label pickle
 * An install script for systemd startup service for the AIDR application

 ## Hardware
-Jetson Nano and either csi or usb camera
+Jetson Nano and either csi or usb camera:

 ![alt text][image_1]

-Example image of the AIDR mounted in forward view camera position on vehicle dash
+Example image of the AIDR mounted in forward view camera position on vehicle dash:

 ![alt text][image_2]